jasny/skeleton-php-ext/README.md

 4. Change the `zend_module_entry` from `skeleton_module_entry` to `foo_bar_module_entry`
 5. In `ZEND_GET_MODULE` replace `skeleton` to `foo_bar`.

-### .appveyor.yml and GitHub Actions workflow
+### GitHub Actions workflow

-Change `skeleton` with your extension name for the `EXTNAME` env var.
+Change `skeleton` with your extension name for the `EXTNAME` env var in the Windows job.

 ```
 env:
   EXTNAME: foo_bar
 ```

-Update `.github/workflows/ci.yml` so that it references your extension name where needed.
+Update `.github/workflows/ci.yml` so that both the Linux and Windows jobs reference your extension name where needed.
 When you are ready to publish artifacts through GitHub Actions, store any required secrets (like a GitHub token) as encrypted repository secrets and consume them from the workflow instead of committing sensitive values.

 ### LICENSE